 - Helping responsibilities will vary depending on the needs of the chamber;

 - Board members and staff are partners in much of the work in the chamber and will serve the chamber best if a “team” attitude can be cultivated from the start.

 Additionally, major decisions are discussed, debated, and decided with input and recommendations from the Executive Director, who has been hired to manage the Aitkin Area Chamber of Commerce.

 Board Member responsibilities include attendance at monthly board meetings, where information is exchanged and decisions are made.
 Potential board members should plan to serve on at least two committees outside the monthly board meetings.
-The board develops committees to handle the work load of the board.
+The board develops committees to handle the workload of the board.
 In committees, board members can focus their attention and energy on one or two organizational concerns, rather than on every problem and opportunity.
 The board distributes its governing functions and responsibilities equitably among its members, and thus positions itself to maximize its effectiveness.
 The Board of Directors has up to 12 voting members.
-Terms are for (3) three years and all board members must be in good standing at all times.
+Terms are for (3) three years and all board members must represent chamber members in good standing at all times.